Sample Query Letter & Template Included

 That’s not a big deal.

 All books start out bad.
 Then they get better.
 So getting rejected is really just a signal that you still have further to travel down that road.
+(Find out about the type of rejection letters to look out for here.)

 Remember that getting third party editorial advice is the standard way of improving your work.
 We offer outstanding editorial help and you can read all about it here.